| Home | CV | Research | People | Teaching | Blog |

-I hold the Chair for Theoretical Physics II in the Department of Physics of the University of Bayreuth, Germany, and am a Visiting Fellow in the Theory Group at the Department of Physics of the University of Bristol, UK.
+I hold the Chair for Theoretical Physics II in the Department of Physics of the University of Bayreuth, Germany.

 My research covers the physics of soft